anuragkapur/anuragkapur.github.io/blog/programming/javascript/_posts/2019-02-02-javascript-reference-guide.md

   * Nested functions have access to variables declared in their outer scope

 # Asynchronicity
+* JavaScript is:
+  * Single threaded (one command runs at a time)
+  * Synchronously executed (each line is run in order the code appears)
 * Features like timer (setTimeout), HTML DOM (document), network requests (xhr / fetch), console are not core JS features, instead are provided by the web browser / engine that runs JS
   * Example: `setTimeout` is simply a facade function to call out functionality implemented by the runtime (say a web